SusanMowers/Re_Cens_Doc/EN/log _for_ccri_prelim.md

 I don't think offset superscript text is a biggie.
 2. Got rid of any periods in the section numbering, so 1.2 became **1-2**.
 This one change lets you create internal page links to the CCRI data sources section headers.
-3. More Fiddling with actual headers name being lined to from =the table of contents.
+3. Fiddling with header names at the pointer end so table of contents can link to target page headers
 - using the current URL <https://github.com/SusanMowers/reCens_doc/blob/main/EN/ccri-prelim.md>
 - the link for **\### 1-2 Map summary data** header becomes:
 \[\<sup>Map summary data\</sup>](https://github.com/SusanMowers/reCens_doc/blob/main/EN/ccri-prelim.md#1-2-Map-summary-data)